-- 2.141 The duties of the bargaining unit executive committee shall be: - 2.141.1 to promote the interests of the Association; - 2.141.2 to exercise the following duties in relation to collective bargaining in a manner consistent with Policies, Collective Bargaining, Process; - 2.141.2.1 to represent its members in collective bargaining negotiations with their employing board subject to Policies, Local Collective Bargaining, Process and the applicable law; - 2.141.3 to recommend to the unit executive the members of the bargaining unit who shall compose the collective bargaining committee and a member who shall act as lead negotiator to negotiate with its respective Catholic district school board, no later than 90 days prior to the last day on which notice to negotiate with the school board is required; - 2.141.3.1 to establish collective bargaining proposals - 2.142 The occasional teacher bargaining unit executive committee, where one exists, shall forward to the unit executive(s) a list of occasional teacher members for selection as occasional teacher delegates to the annual general meeting.
-(AGM 2023).
+- 2.142 The duties of the bargaining unit executive committee shall be: - 2.142.1 to promote the interests of the Association; - 2.142.2 to exercise the following duties in relation to collective bargaining in a manner consistent with Policies, Collective Bargaining, Process;

-FINANCE
+- 2.142.2.1 to represent its members in collective bargaining negotiations with their employing board subject to Policies, Local Collective Bargaining, Process and the applicable law; - 2.142.3 to recommend to the unit executive the members of the bargaining unit who shall compose the collective bargaining committee and a member who shall act as lead negotiator to negotiate with its respective Catholic district school board, no later than 90 days prior to the last day on which notice to negotiate with the school board is required; - 2.142.3.1 to establish collective bargaining proposals. - 2.143 The occasional teacher bargaining unit executive committee, where one exists, shall forward to the unit executive(s) a list of occasional teacher members for selection as occasional teacher delegates to the annual general meeting.

-Fiscal Year
+FINANCE Fiscal Year

-- 2.143 The fiscal year of the provincial Association shall be from July 1 to June 30. - 2.144 The fiscal year of the unit shall be from July 1 to June 30. - 2.145 Resolutions with financial implications passed by the annual general meeting or the council of presidents shall take effect in the following fiscal year unless the resolution specifies differently.
+- 2.144 The fiscal year of the provincial Association shall be from July 1 to June 30. - 2.145 The fiscal year of the units shall be from July 1 to June 30. - 2.146 Resolutions with financial implications passed by the annual general meeting or the council of presidents shall take effect in the following fiscal year unless the resolution specifies differently.